shubham-agarwal-27/hooks-github-deploy-azure/README.md

         resource_group: sampleresourcegroup
         resource: sampleresource
     ```
   - Once, the inputs have been supplied, go ahead with committing your changes to GitHub.
-Once git push is run, you will be prompted for Azure login, where you would be asked for your consent.
-Once authorized, your commits would be pushed and a GitHub Workflow would be triggered.
+Then you can do a git push and your GitHub Workflow would be triggered.
   - The Workflow run can be viewed in your browser by running the following command from the root of your repository:
     ```
       node open_workflow_run